-The Social Innovation Fund is a federal initiative that enlists private intermediaries to help expand evidence-based programs promoting economic opportunity, healthy lives, and youth development.
-As the fund's largest intermediary, EMCF has helped 12 grantees reach an estimated 110,000 additional young people.
+The Social Innovation Fund was a federal initiative that enlisted private intermediaries to help expand evidence-based programs promoting economic opportunity, healthy lives, and youth development.
+As the fund's largest intermediary, EMCF helped 12 grantees reach an estimated 110,000 additional young people.

-EMCF matched $30 million from the Social Innovation Fund (SIF) with $30 million from our own endowment and, through the True North Fund, helped the 12 grantees secure the $60 million they were required by statute to raise to match this funding.
+EMCF matched $30 million from the Social Innovation Fund (SIF) with $30 million from our own endowment and, through the True North Fund, helped the 12 grantees secure the matching funds they were required by statute to raise in order to receive this funding.

 Our SIF grants were designed to build the evidence base and organizational capacity of a select cadre of nonprofits so they could:

 - Significantly increase the numbers of youth served by effective programs, and

 - Substantially advance the evidence of their effectiveness with rigorous evaluations

 EMCF conducted national competitions to select 12 nonprofits to receive EMCF SIF awards.
 The competitions drew hundreds of applicants from across the country.